Advertiser's Disclosure

 First Advantage Debt Relief Reviews: 3 Things To Know

-Firstly, the ad shows Meylin Lopez explaining how good God is, so this appears targeted at Christians.
+I'd estimate that First Advantage Debt Relief has many ads, but the ad I watched shows Meylin Lopez explaining how good God is, so this appears targeted at Christians.
 I saw a similar ad for the Christian Savings Club that I also had to write.

 As a Christian, I was immediately interested to hear what she was trying to sell.
 What I found was very interesting, so let's get started.